-- Blocking field drains in drier sections of the former industrial production area using a dozer to create regular peat blockages (three blockages per 100 m) along each field drain. - Re-alignment of piped drainage; and management of water levels to create/enhance existing wetlands. - Pump management reducing or ceasing pumping. - No measures are planned for the other surrounding marginal peatland habitats. - Silt ponds will continue to be maintained during the rehabilitation and decommissioning phase. - Evaluate success of short-term rehabilitation measures and enhance where necessary. - Decommissioning of silt-ponds will be assessed and carried out, where required.
+- Blocking field drains in drier sections of the former industrial production area to create regular peat blockages (three blockages per 100 m) along each field drain. - Re-alignment of piped drainage; and management of water levels to create/enhance existing wet areas. - No measures are planned for the other surrounding marginal peatland habitats. - Silt ponds will continue to be maintained during the rehabilitation and decommissioning phase. - Evaluate success of short-term rehabilitation measures and enhance where necessary. - Decommissioning of silt-ponds will be assessed and carried out, where required.